deanrad/meteor-promise-docs/client/exports.md

 {{#template name="exports"}}
-# okgrow:promise API
+# deanius:promise API

-The *okgrow:promise* package gives you the following functionality:
+The *deanius:promise* package gives you the following functionality:

   - `Meteor.promise` - The same as `Meteor.call`, but you omit the callback parameter, and it returns a `Promise` for the result
   - `Meteor.wrapPromise` - Takes *any* callback-style function, and returns a Promise-returning function.